First Time Boating on the Broads

 Whether you can pass under these bridges will depend upon the height of your cruiser and the level of the water (tide).
 Cruiser that cannot fit under certain bridges will have this clearly marked on the helm.

-Herbert Woods pay for a Bridge Pilot to navigate you through Wroxham and Potter Heigham bridges and it is compulsory that you use the Bridge Pilot service.
-For all other bridges, please follow the instructions in the Skippers Manual.
+Herbert Woods do not pay for the Bridge Pilot service and it is down to the hirer of the boat to cover the cost of this.
+It is compulsory that you use the Bridge Pilot service.
+For all over bridges, please follow the instructions in your Skippers Manual.

 Looking after your cruiser